 Jeremy Daily is an Associate Professor of Mechanical Engineering at The University of Tulsa.
 He received his B.S. and M.S. degrees in Mechanical Engineering; and his Ph.D. in Engineering all from Wright State University in Dayton, Ohio.
 His areas of research have been focused in Traffic Crash Reconstruction; Digital Forensics of Vehicle Systems, Dynamics and Solid Mechanics.
 He is a Registered Professional Engineer and a member of SAE (Society of Automotive Engineers).

-Dr. Jerald Dawkins is the CEO and Founder of TRUE Digital Security and has extensive experience in regulatory compliance, technical risk assessments, penetration testing, web application vulnerability analysis and secure coding.
-Jerry is the author of numerous publications and presents at national and international conferences.
-He also holds the following certifications: CISSP, NSA IAM, and CNSS 4011-4015.
-Jerry received his B.A. in Computer Science from Fort Lewis College in Durango, CO and his M.S. and Ph.D. degrees in Computer Science from The University of Tulsa in Tulsa, OK.
+Jerald Dawkins, Ph.D. is the CEO and Founder of TRUE Digital Security which is an information security and compliance consulting firm that offers risk management, network security, application security, compliance and audit assistance, managed services and incident response.
+Dr. Dawkins has extensive experience in regulatory compliance, technical risk assessments, penetration testing, web application vulnerability analysis and secure coding.
+He received his B.A. in Computer Science from Fort Lewis College in Durango, Colorado and his M.S. and Ph.D. degrees in Computer Science from the University of Tulsa.
+Dr. Dawkins is the author of numerous publications and presents at national and international conferences.
+He also holds the following certifications: CISSP NSA IAM and CNSS 4011-4015.

 Ron Dieck served as President of the Instrumentation Systems and Automation Society, ISA, and the Asian Pacific Federation of Instrumentation and Control Societies.
 He received his BS in Physics and Chemistry from Houghton College and his MS in Physics from Trinity College.
 He was employed in aerospace in test measurement instrumentation and metrology for over 35 years and has been directly responsible for data validity and measurement uncertainty assessment as they relate to metrology, calibration, testing, and data analysis.
 Mr. Dieck founded and chaired the Data Analysis and Measurement Uncertainty Committees of the Air Pollution Control Association (APCA) and the ISA.
 He is co-author of the American Society of Mechanical Engineers’ performance test code on Measurement Uncertainty, and acts as the uncertainty consultant to the SAE E-31 Committee on Gas Turbine Emission Measurements.
 Mr. Dieck was awarded both the ISA Dr. Charles Stark Draper Award for the best tutorial lecture and the Test Measurements Division Mills Dean III Award for service to ISA.
 He served as the ISA Vice President for Automation and Technology and is a Felllow of ISA in measurement uncertainty.